sbslee/pypgx/docs/cli.rst

    Optional arguments:
      -h, --help         Show this help message and exit.
      --cnv-caller PATH  Archive file with the semantic type Model[CNV].
-By default, a pre-trained CNV caller will be used.
+By default, a pre-trained CNV caller in the ~/pypgx-data directory will be used.

 prepare-depth-of-coverage
 =========================